-3. Multi-channel & omnichannel
+#4 Multi-channel & omnichannel

 According to Forbes, 30% of consumers now say they’d purchase social media.
-Therefore, this sales channel is an effective way to approach cusomers as well as boost your sales.
-Shopify allows you to connect with Facebook, Instagram, or even Messenger
+Therefore, this sales channel is an effective way to approach customers and boost your sales.
+You can connect Shopify to Facebook, Instagram, or even Messenger.

-|Facebook and Instagram||– Sync your products to a catalog on Facebook and Facebook Shop
+- Sync your products to a catalog on Facebook and Facebook Shop

 - Let you run Ads retargeting

-|Messenger||– Allow your customer to shop directly from the conversation
+- Allow your customer to shop directly from the conversation

 - Bring you the ability to customize your automated messages

-Shopify also allows merchants to connect with some of the best eCommerce marketplaces around the world such as Amazon or Handshake (available in the US).
+Shopify also allows merchants to connect with some of the best eCommerce platforms and marketplaces around the world, such as Amazon or Handshake (available in the US).

-- Link Shopify to your existing Amazon listings or create a new list on your Amazon store
+- Link Shopify to your existing Amazon listings or create a new list on your Amazon store.

-- Link your existing Amazon listings to your Shopify admin
+- Link your existing Amazon listings to your Shopify admin.

-- Manage everything from your Shopify Admin panel
+- Manage everything from your Shopify Admin panel.

-- Wholesale channel (only available for Shopify Plus)
+Wholesale channel (only available for Shopify Plus)

-- Create a separate, password-protected storefront for Wholesale
+- Create a separate, password-protected storefront for Wholesale.

 - Add wholesale-only products that are available in your wholesale store only.

-- Manage everything from your Shopify Admin panel
+- Manage everything from your Shopify Admin panel.

 Please note that you can still integrate your Shopify store with other markets by using an extension or third-party developer.

 The option of accepting payment in multiple currencies is only available with Shopify Payments.
 The system will automatically convert the price according to current exchange rates.
-You should definitely consider this option if your target market expands overseas and your location is in the list of where Shopify Payments is available.
+You should definitely consider this option if your target market expands overseas and your location is on the list of where Shopify Payments is available.

 Shopify is a strong candidate if your priority is cross-border selling so you can reach customers all around the world.
-It allows your store to connect with various sales channels, enable multiple-languages, multi-currencies, and location-based tax settings so you can create a localized shopping experience for your visitors.
+It allows your store to connect with various sales channels, enable multiple languages, multi-currencies, and location-based tax settings so you can create a localized shopping experience for your visitors.

 When customers land on a translated URL, your website will automatically show the translated version.
 After that, your customer can view the product, create an order, checkout, and receive notifications in their local language.

 The number of available languages depends on your current Shopify plan:

-- Shopify Plus merchant, then you can translate your store into 20 languages.
+- Shopify Plus merchant, then you can translate your store into 20 languages

 Selling with multiple currencies is also supported by Shopify.
 When applying this function, your customers can view prices in your store, pay for their orders at checkout, and receive refunds in their local currency.